the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Overhaul the policy tree to bring down the obscene power of half of the policies (starting three, Rationalism, Constitution, Monopoly) and make the other half actually worth taking.

-- Add more new factions and City-States, along with more new unique units and buildings for the existing factions, and adjust the unique abilities of some of the existing factions.
+- Add more new factions and City-States, along with more new unique units and buildings for the existing factions (making sure all existing factions get at least two new unique components), and adjust the unique abilities of some of the existing factions.

 - And, of course, the bane of all ambitious modders who have no artistic talent: adding sprites for everything.